 Reporting made easy!

 This reporting process is applicable for all reports including airprox, dangerous goods, mandatory, security (may require immediate notification), voluntary and wildlife strikes.
-An accident must be reported to the Air Accident Investigations Branch*.
+An accident or serious incident must be reported to the Air Accident Investigations Branch*.

 Following the submission of a report further information and attachments can be sent to firstname.lastname@example.org.
 Please remember to quote the report number.